-tracy is a multidisciplinary artist who works across platforms in art, photography and film. her practice is an exploratory, research-based, project to project approach that embraces analog techniques often inspired by special effects from early cinema, science, nature, and dance.
+tracy is a multidisciplinary artist who works across platforms in art, photography and film. her practice is a research-based, project to project approach that embraces analog techniques often inspired by special effects from early cinema, science, nature, and dance.

 She often uses a black ground or dark field (in the case of microscopy) to create images that aim to redefine 'darkness' as something transcendent and connected to nature.